GiorgioCerro/name-matcher/README.md

 - Requires OpenAI API key for full functionality
 - Limited context understanding beyond name matching

 **Planned Enhancements:**
 - Multi-language support with translation
 - Contextual matching (age, occupation, location)
 - Integration with additional LLM providers
 - Real-time confidence calibration based on feedback
+- Automated external enrichment: Plan for web-based attribute enrichment using trusted sources (Wikipedia, search APIs, LinkedIn, etc.) to disambiguate unclear matches.
+This would include a query generator, API retrieval layer, NER-based attribute extraction, and comparison module.
+Enrichment would be triggered for medium- or low-confidence matches and would be logged with full traceability.

+### Enrichment Strategy (Part 2 Plan)

+In some cases, key details such as middle names, date of birth, or occupation may be missing from the article but are crucial for disambiguation.
+To handle this, we propose an automated enrichment pipeline that performs web-based research to retrieve additional context.
+The strategy includes:

+1. **Trigger Conditions**
+   - Medium or low confidence matches
+   - Lack of disambiguating metadata in article
+   - Presence of known profile attributes (DOB, occupation)

+2. **Data Sources**
+   - Wikipedia/Wikidata APIs
+   - Google/Bing Search APIs
+   - LinkedIn (via APIs)
+   - Public people directories and news aggregators

+3. **Enrichment Modules**
+   - **Query Generator**: Builds search queries from profile info
+   - **API/Data Fetcher**: Collects relevant content using search and knowledge APIs
+   - **Attribute Extractor**: Extracts DOB, occupation, affiliations, etc. using NER or LLMs
+   - **Comparator**: Matches extracted attributes to input profile to assess match likelihood

+4. **Explainability**
+   - All enrichment attempts logged with sources and decision reasoning
+   - Used to upgrade or downgrade match confidence with clear justifications

+5. **Fallback**
+   - If enrichment fails or yields ambiguous data, case is flagged for manual review with enrichment log attached

+This enrichment plan is designed to integrate with the existing confidence tiering system and further reduce false positives while maintaining high regulatory compliance standards.

 ## Project Structure
 ```